GabeScott/standard-works-vault/General Conference/2015 October - A Summer with Great-Aunt Rose.md

 I always look forward to this session of conference—the beautiful music and the counsel from our inspired sisters bring the Spirit in great abundance.
 I am a better person after being in your company.

 As I pondered what I should say to you today, my thoughts turned to the way the Savior taught.
 It is interesting how He was able to teach the most sublime truths using simple stories.
-His parables invited His disciples to embrace truths not just with their minds but also with their hearts and to connect eternal principles with their everyday lives.1 Our dear President Monson is also a master at teaching with personal experiences that touch the heart.2
+His parables invited His disciples to embrace truths not just with their minds but also with their hearts and to connect eternal principles with their everyday lives.[^1] Our dear President Monson is also a master at teaching with personal experiences that touch the heart.[^2]

 Today, I too will give my message by expressing my thoughts and feelings in the form of a story.
 I invite you to listen with the Spirit.
-The Holy Ghost will help you to find the message for you in this parable.
+The Holy Ghost will help you to find the message *for you* in this parable.

+## Great-Aunt Rose

 The story is about a girl named Eva.
 There are two important things you should know about Eva.
 One is that she was 11 years old in this story.
-And the other is that she absolutely, positively did not want to go and live with her great-aunt Rose.
+And the other is that she absolutely, positively did *not* want to go and live with her great-aunt Rose.
 Not at all.
 No way.

 But Eva’s mother was going to have surgery that required a lengthy recovery.
 So Eva’s parents were sending her to spend the summer with Great-Aunt Rose.